VieVaWaldi/dh_pipeline/src/sources/arxiv/README.md

 ## Checkpoint

+NOOOO:
     Arxiv data gets returned as total results.
     We simply use the index 'start' and a 'range' to get the next n results.
     Simple restart query from last start

 ## Rate Limits